Joannamcgallagher/body-and-soul-yoga/README.md

 ### Content
 * Images : Images sourced from www.pexels.com
-* Videos : Videos sourced from www.youtube.com (I created a playlist to contain these and it can be found here.)
+* Videos : Videos sourced from www.youtube.com (I created a playlist to contain these and it can be found [here](https://www.youtube.com/playlist?list=PLW8iztGI7CsfJsOy7r7hZtatF3Q9GwvZh)).
 * Icons : Icons were part of the Font Awesome script.
 * Fonts : Google fonts were used here to find the correct font that would benefit the page and be easily readable.